-The Resident will not, and will not permit an Occupant or Guest to, at any time bring or keep on the Premises or Residence Complex any real or replica weapons (each of which is described as a "weapon") including, but not restricted to, all items listed below:
+The Resident or their Guest are not permitted at any time to bring or keep on the Premises or Residence Complex any real, costume, toy or replica weapons (each of which is described as a "weapon") including, but not restricted to:

-- a. projectile weapons, including but not limited to real or replica firearms, bows, cross-bows, sling shots, paint-ball guns and air guns (which includes without limitation BB guns, pellet guns and airsoft guns); - b. blades, other than kitchen knives, including but not limited to swords, bayonets, épées, and blades used in martial arts; - c. any other weapons, whether used for martial arts or other forms of combat training, or otherwise; - d. any body armour as defined in the British Columbia Body Armour Control Act (https://www2.gov.bc.ca/gov/content/employment-business/business/security-services/body-armour)
+- a. projectile weapons, including but not limited to real, toy, costume, or replica firearms, bows, cross-bows, sling shots, paint-ball guns and air guns (which includes without limitation BB guns, pellet guns and airsoft guns); - b. real, toy, costume, or replica blades, other than kitchen knives, including but not limited to swords, bayonets, épées, and blades used in martial arts; - c. any other real, toy, costume, or replica weapons, whether used for martial arts or other forms of combat training, or otherwise; - d. any body armour as defined in the British Columbia Body Armour Control Act (https://www2.gov.bc.ca/gov/content/employment-business/business/security-services/body-armour)

 Where the Resident believes they have a legitimate reason for possession of a weapon (e.g.: sports or martial arts) the Resident may request an exemption from Residence Services.
 Residence Services may, in its sole discretion, grant or reject an exemption request.
 Exemptions will be conditional upon the Resident complying with certain rules regarding the weapon's use and storage at the Residence Complex, as described in the exemption.
 If the Resident fails to abide by the conditions of the exemption, Residence Services may withdraw the exemption, with immediate effect in their sole discretion.
-In all matters regarding the possession of weapons at residence, the decision of the Director of Residence Services or their delegate is final.
-Regardless whether an exemption (described above) is granted, the Resident will not and will not permit an Occupant or Guest to, at any time, operate, use or openly transport any weapons on or about the Residential Property or on a patio or balcony on the Premises.
+In all matters regarding the possession of weapons in the Residence Complex, the decision of the Director of Residence Services or their delegate is final.
+Regardless whether an exemption (described above) is granted, the Resident will not and will not permit an Occupant or Guest to, at any time, operate, use or openly transport any weapons on or about the Residence Complex.